near/NEPs/text/0000-value-with-callback-return.md

 ```

 ##### Current version - Scenario 3.
 Houston, we have a problem.
-        - `dex` asserts both locks succeeded.
-        - `dex` on_locks fails
-    - Funds on `fun` remain locked for a while.
-Unless there is timed auto-unlock, funds are locked forever.
-This is a problem.

 ```rust
 /// `fun` and `nai` locks balances within their contracts